amandangol/chemsphere/README.md

 - [OpenStreetMap & Nominatim](https://nominatim.openstreetmap.org/) for mapping and geocoding services
 - [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) for educational content
 - [3Dmol.js](https://3dmol.csb.pitt.edu/) for molecular visualization
-- All icons and images used in this app are either created specifically for this project or are properly licensed